 Gas field development

-Jansz-Io Field is located within production licences WA-36-L, WA-39-L and WA-40-L, approximately 70km north-west of the Gorgon gas field and 220km off the north-west coast of Western Australia.
-Water depths at the field range from 1,200m to 1,400m.
+The Jansz-Io Field is located within production licences WA-36-L, WA-39-L and WA-40-L, approximately 70km north-west of the Gorgon gas field and 220km off the north-west coast of Western Australia.
+The average water depth at the field is 1,350m.

-Drilling activities at the field started in March 2012 and as of January 2015, the drilling of the wells and installation of subsea facilities for the Jansz-Io field were completed, while pre-commissioning activities are in progress.
-Jansz-Io will be the first gas field to be commissioned, when it comes online in mid-2015, as part of the Gorgon project.
+Drilling activities at the field started in March 2012 and as of January 2015, the well drilling and installation of subsea facilities for the Jansz-Io field were completed.
+The Jansz-Io field subsea infrastructure was fully complete and the first two wells were opened to the Jansz-Io pipeline by October the same year.

 The overall investment for the Gorgon Project is estimated to be A$43bn (approximately $36.5bn).
 The joint venture (JV) partners in the Gorgon Project include Chevron (47.3%, Operator), ExxonMobil (25%), Shell (25%), as well as gas buyers Osaka Gas (1.25%), Tokyo Gas (1.0%) and Chubu Electric Power (0.417%).